 If you feel the car bumping and you hear a constant grinding and clicking when you are taking a turn, your axle has not broken yet, but it is going to break soon.
 Actually, the problem here may be coming from a bad CV joint.
 What you should understand is that there is normally a boot that protects the joint.
 If that joint is damaged and grease is leaking out, dirt and debris will get stuck inside.
 The lack of grease will also result in a lack of lubrication which eventually will tear the joint apart.

 If you become suspicious of your axles, it is time to get them replaced.
 Once broken completely, your vehicle won’t move, and if they break during your ride it could lead to even further damage to other associated parts.
 Don’t wreck the car!
-Have a certified mechanic check your drive and replace the axle as soon as possible.
+If you are in Kissimmee, you can take your car to a knowledgeable mechanic to check your drive and replace the axle as soon as possible.